MicrosoftDocs/dynamics-365-fraud-protection/content/user-roles-access.md

 - **FraudEngineer** – This role provides tailored access for fraud analysts and engineers in your organization who work with Fraud Protection.
 A user in this role has similar access to a user in the **AllAreasEditor** role.
 This user can access the data engineering information but doesn't have access to some configuration options.
 - **Risk_API** – This role provides access to the API but not to the user-facing tool.
 - ManualReviewAnalyst – A user in this role is responsible for reviewing individual transactions and approving or declining them.
 Manual review analysts have access to the Search tool and queues in Case management.
 - **ManualReviewSeniorAnalyst** – In addition to reviewing individual transactions and approving or declining them, a user in this role can also set up routing rules.
-Manual review senior analysts have access to Search tool, Queues, and Routing rules in Case management.
+Manual review senior analysts have access to the Search tool, queues, and Routing rules in Case management.
 - **ManualReviewFraudManager** – A user in this role is intended to manage manual review operations for the merchant.
 A user in this role can assign user access, configure assessment rules, create queues, define routing rules, and view performance reports.

 ## Permissions

-The following table shows the specific read/write permissions that users have on each page in the Fraud Protection portal, depending on their roles.
+The following table shows the specific read/write permissions that users will have on each page in the Fraud Protection portal, depending on their roles.

 <table>
 <thead>